sensestage/bela-remote/README.md

 This is a repository to enable your supercollider language to control scsynth running on the BELA.
+**THESE CLASSES ARE NOW DEPRECATED AS THEY ARE INCLUDED IN THE REGULAR SUPERCOLLIDER DISTRIBTUION.
+YOU DO NOT NEED TO INSTALL THESE CLASSES SEPARETELY ANYMORE!**

 To use these, your sclang should include this in the compiled class library files.